Dasharo/docs/docs/variants/msi_z690/faq.md

 ## Which CPUs are supported?

-We can say the "supported" one is the one we have verified.
+We can say the "supported" one is the one we have tested.
 It is the `Intel Core i5-12600K` and you can check that in the [Hardware Configuration Matrix](../hardware-matrix).